microsoft/FluidFramework/docs/content/docs/recipes/audience-react.md

 ### Setup UserIdSelection component

 1. Create and open a file `\src\UserIdSelection.js` in the code editor.
+This component will include user ID buttons and container ID input fields which allow end-users to choose their user ID and collaborative session.
 Add the following `import` statements and functional components:

 ```js
 import { useState } from 'react';